Bake Play Smile

 Notes

-Storing - It will keep in the fridge up to 7 days.
+• Storage: Keep in an airtight container in the fridge for up to 7 days.

 Nutrition